nhrap-dev/TNM_DEM_Download/README.md

 ![title](images/ExampleLinks.JPG)

 ## Step One
+Click on the Binder link above to open this jupyter notebook in your web browser.
+It may take a minute to load.

+## Step Two
 Modify the minX, minY, maxX, maxY to match your bounding box and the arcSecond values for the DEM resolution you require in the cells below.
 * Westmost Longitude = minX
 * Southmost Latitude = minY